atet/regex/README.md

   grep -Eiv ".\.com$" | head -10
 ```

 * There we go!
-I see a lot of websites from other countries, let's just make the decision to just include Canadian websites too (".ca") and make a new file called `newsCorpora3.tsv`
+I see a lot of websites from other countries, let's just make the decision to just include Canadian websites too ("`.ca`") and make a new file called `newsCorpora3.tsv`
+   * Note that "`>`" operator is moving the output data into a brand new file

 ```
 $ grep -Eic ".\.com$|.\.ca$" newsCorpora2.tsv